cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 CBOR packing was originally invented with the rest of CBOR, but did not make it into {{-orig}}, the predecessor of {{-bis}}.
-Various attempts to come up with a specification over the years didn't proceed.
+Various attempts to come up with a specification over the years did not proceed.
 In 2017, {{{Sebastian Käbisch}}} proposed investigating compact representations of W3C Thing Descriptions, which